If you don’t like something change it; if you can’t change it, change the way you think about it. – Mary Engelbreit

 Every experience you have — whether good or bad, painful or pleasurable — creates a set of memories.
 These memories form references that you use to make sense of the world you live in.
 These references are just experiences that have come about as a result of pain and pleasure in your life.
-You might for instance have experienced a negative situation in the past which brought you painful memories.
+You might, for instance, have experienced a negative situation in the past which brought you painful memories.
 Or you might have experienced a positive situation in the past which brought you pleasurable memories.
 These situations/experiences are nothing more but memories today.
 However, these memories/references have a significant impact on the attitude you project out into the world.

 Your brain will naturally connect many painful memories/references together to form an opinion about something.
 These opinions strengthen over time as more related references are found.
-And over the long-term these references come to form your beliefs about this specific situation or area of your life.
+And over the long-term, these references come to form your beliefs about this specific situation or area of your life.
 And consequently, these beliefs form the foundations of the attitude you project out into the world.

 Now, it’s important to note that these memories/references are only opinions.
 They are only your perspectives and interpretations of the situation.
 They might have no actual basis in reality.
 As such, your attitude might be based on false references and distorted memories that you have accepted as the truth.
-Your negative attitude is therefore based upon a “lie” that you have convinced yourself to believe.
+Your negative attitude is therefore based on a “lie” that you have convinced yourself to believe.
 And this is influencing how you feel, think and behave in specific situations for better or worse.
 What’s even worse, is that it influences your expectations of yourself, of others and of the world around you.
-This therefore creates a “snowball” effect where a negative attitude grows and picks up momentum over time until it destroys your life.
+This, therefore, creates a “snowball” effect where a negative attitude grows and picks up momentum over time until it destroys your life.

 One day after years of living with a negative mental attitude, you might experience some very intense pain that results from the attitude you consistently project out into the world.
 It’s this painful experience that will often provide you with the “wake-up” call you need to make some changes for the better.
-But in all honesty, you don’t need to wait till this moment arrives.
+But in all honesty, you don’t need to wait until this moment arrives.
 You can start making positive changes today — right now!

 Developing a Positive Mental Attitude